zincsearch/zincsearch-docs/docs/ZincObserve/architecture.md

 # Architecture and deployment modes

 ZincObserve can be run in single node or in HA mode in a cluster.

 ## Single Node

 ### Sled and Local disk

-Use this mode for light usage and testing.
+Use this mode for light usage and testing or if HA is not a requirement for you.
+(You could still ingest and search over 2 TB on a single machine per day.
+On a mac M2 in our tests, you can ingest at ~31 MB/Second or 1.8 GB/Min or 2.6 TB/Day with default configuration).
 This is the default mode for running ZincObserve.
+Check [Quickstart](/ZincObserve/quickstart) to find various ways to get this setup done.

 ![Single node architecture using Sled and local disk](./images/arch-sled-local.png)